 By God’s glorious presence in the wilderness tabernacle, by his glorious presence in Solomon’s temple, by his humble presence as Incarnate Logos, God keeps reminding us, “I want to share your life.”
 We serve a God who takes the journey with us, even through the valley of the shadow of death.
 He has walked and lived among us here below, and he will take us home to glory.

-He is the God who journeys with us.
 From the beginning of creation and throughout all eternity, God’s plan has been to talk among his people.
 From his first evening walks in the garden of Eden, to his frustrating trek through the wilderness with people who complained and rejected his path, God has insisted on taking the journey with us.

-He is the God who dwells among us.
 From the Old Testament tabernacle and temple, to the incarnation, to the indwelling presence of the Holy Spirit with the church, God has taught that he will live among us.

-He is the God who brings us home.
 God, who tells us, “I want to bring you home.”
 The Old Testament taught this through the promise of a land that flows with milk and honey.
 And Jesus extended that promise to the encompass the new heavens and new earth.
 He said, “There is more than enough room in my Father’s home.
 If this were not so, would I have told you that I am going to prepare a place for you?
 When everything is ready, I will come and get you, so that you will always be with me where I am” (John 14:2–3).